brianhou0208/LMFLoss_Pytorch/README.md

 # LMFLOSS: A Hybrid Loss for Imbalanced Medical Image Classification
+**Please note that the code in this repository has not been verified and tested in detail, and is only suitable for binary classification image segmentation tasks.**

 This is an unofficial PyTorch implementation of the Large Margin aware Focal (LMF) Loss as described in the paper: [**LMFLOSS: A Hybrid Loss For Imbalanced Medical Image Classification.**](https://arxiv.org/abs/2212.12741)